Veternum/TSA-Case-Study/README.md

 ```
 /root
 │── README.md                                                                                # This file
-│── CaseStudy.Rmd          # R Markdown file with all analysis and forecasting
+│── Analyzing and Forecasting Per Capita Electricity Consumption in Indonesia.Rmd            # R Markdown file with all analysis and forecasting
-│── CaseStudy.pdf          # The full text of the case study paper (compiled from R Markdown)
+│── Analyzing and Forecasting Per Capita Electricity Consumption in Indonesia.pdf            # The full text of the case study paper (compiled from R Markdown)
 │── consumption_data.csv                                                                     # The dataset used for analysis
 ```

 ## Methods Used